-Stephanie Nerlich is the CEO at Havas Creative Network, North America.
+Stephanie Nerlich is the executive managing partner at Havas North America.
 Here, she shares the agency’s global consumer research findings and advice for how brands can adapt to deliver meaningful customer experiences.

 Nearing the end of a most challenging year, people are slowly beginning to shop again.
 But they’re doing so carefully and consciously, buying local and embracing e-commerce more than ever.